weiyen-31/End-to-End_Project---Ecommerce_Product/README.md

 # E-commerce Product Analytics Dashboard

-An end-to-end Business Intelligence project built with MySQL and Power BI to transform raw e-commerce product data into an interactive dashboard for product portfolio, pricing, and market performance analysis.
+An end-to-end project built with MySQL and Power BI to transform raw e-commerce product data into an interactive dashboard for product portfolio, pricing, and market performance analysis.

-The project follows a complete BI workflow, including data cleaning, dimensional modelling, ETL, dashboard development, and business insight generation.
+This project follows a complete BI workflow, including data cleaning, dimensional modelling, ETL, dashboard development, and business insight generation.

 ## About the Project